Brqxxy/Verification-Bot/README.md

 **🎉 Brqxxys Discord Verification Bot 🎉**
 ---
-Welcome to Brqx-Verify, your go-to bot for ensuring that only verified users can gain access to your Discord server!
+Welcome to Brqxxys Discord Verification Bot, your go-to bot for ensuring that only verified users can gain access to your Discord server!
 This bot helps maintain the integrity of your server by verifying that users are human and not bots.
 It uses a simple verification process based on account age and role management.

 ## 🚀 **Features**
 - **🔐 Secure Verification**: New members are required to verify by clicking a button.
 Verification is only allowed for accounts that are at least **24 hours old**.